-VIRTUAL OFFICE HOURS
+OFFICE HOURS

 Days Time Location

-Monday 04:00 pm - 05:00 pm via Zoom
+Monday 11:00 am - 12:00 pm MY 219E

-Tuesday 04:00 pm - 05:00 pm via Zoom
+Tuesday 11:00 am - 12:00 pm MY 219E

-Wednesday 10:00 am - 11:00 am via Zoom
+Wednesday 11:00 am - 12:00 pm MY 219E

-Thursday 05:00 pm - 06:00 pm via Zoom
+Thursday 11:00 am - 12:00 pm MY 219E

-Friday 10:00 am - 11:00 am via Zoom
+Friday

-DELIVERY MODE: "HYBRID"
+DELIVERY MODE: "FACE TO FACE"

-This course has been planned to be delivered in "hybrid" mode, which permits socially distant classroom with assigned seating as well as livestreaming option for students who are unable to be in class due to health reasons.
-Students can attend the regular lectures in-person or virtually via Zoom.
-However, students are expected to come to class to take the mid-term and final exams, unless they have a valid excuse due to health reasons or a major conflict to attend an athletic/academic event.
+This course has been planned to be delivered predominantly in "face-to-face" mode, which permits socially distant classroom and an assigned seating chart.
+Students are highly encouraged to attend face-to-face course sessions; however, livestreaming option is still possible via Zoom for students who are unable to be in class due to illness and/or COVID-quarantine/recovery.
+Students are expected to come to class to take the mid-term and final exams unless they have a valid medical excuse or a major conflict to attend an athletic/academic event.

 Detailed instructions on how to connect with Zoom is posted in D2L.
-Simply click on the link provided in D2L to connect the lectures.
-Note that the same link will also be used to join virtual office hours without need for pre-coordinating with the instructor.
+Simply click on the link provided in D2L to livestream the lectures.
+Note that the same link could also be used to join office hours virtually without need for pre-coordinating with the instructor.